catherineourique/pywitch/README.md

 ## PyWitchStreamInfo ##

-PyWitchStreamInfo is a class that request stream information from Twitch API and everytime the response changes, a predefined funcion is called (callback).
+PyWitchStreamInfo is a class that request stream information from Twitch API and everytime the response changes, a predefined function is called (callback).

 Use:
 ```